 Bachelor’s Degree Programme in Information and Communication Technology

 Bachelor’s Degree Programme in Information and Communication Technology is a good combination of programming skills and embedded hardware with foresight on Internet of Things (IoT) and artificial intelligence (AI).
+The first year of studies are conducted at the Wuxi Institute of Fudan University in China, the rest of the studies are conducted in Turku, Finland.

 The Bachelor’s Degree Programme in Information and Communication Technology provides a strong background for successfully working in an international work environment.
 Knowledge-intensive industry has become the largest industry in Finland, and in the information society, knowledge has become the most important factor in production.
 Information and communication technologies (ICT) play a critical role in improving the competitiveness of industry and meeting the development needs of society in Europe.